virgesmith/neworder/docs/overview.md

-# Description
+# Overview

 ## The Framework

 The aim of the framework is to be as unrestrictive and flexible as possible, whilst still providing a skeleton on which to implement a model and a suite of useful tools.
-Being data agnostic means that this framework can be run standalone or integrated with other frameworks, e.g. the `mesa` ABM package, and into workflows with specific demands on input and output data formats.
+Being data agnostic means that this framework can be run standalone or easily integrated with other models and/or, and into workflows with specific demands on input and output data formats.

 It is designed to support both serial and parallel execution modes, with the latter being used to tackle large populations or to perform sensitivity or convergence analysis. *neworder* runs as happily on a desktop PC as it does on a HPC cluster.